ABOUT ETHICAL ADVENTURES

 He has lived and travelled abroad with 6 collective years being spent in England (cricket coach/player), Japan (English teacher/rafting guide), USA (rafting instructor) and Hong Kong (youth development coordinator/ leader).

-Locally he has led extended safaris through the World Heritage deserts of central Australia, 3-day excursions along the majestic Great Ocean Road and Grampians and Day Trips amongst the ancient tropical forests of the Daintree National Park, not to mention time spent as a dive master on the Great Barrier Reef and Norfolk Island.
-On the island, he also spent time as a volunteer for the EcoNorfolk Foundation.
+Locally he has led overland extended safaris through the World Heritage deserts of central Australia and the majestic Great Ocean Road and Grampians.
+In tropical Far Northern Queensland Rob undertook day tours amongst the ancient tropical forests of the Daintree National Park as well as crewing as a Dive Master on the Great Barrier Reef.
+On Norfolk Island he was once again a dive master in his free time as he undertook his voluntary work for the EcoNorfolk Foundation.

-Since 2009 Rob has called the NT home and has led tours into West Arnhemland, Litchfield and beyond, culminating in the start of ‘ethical adventures’ in 2014.
+Since 2009 Rob has called the NT home and has led tours into West Arnhemland, Kakadu, Katherine, Daly, Litchfield and beyond, culminating in the start of ‘ethical adventures’ in 2014.

 Trace is definitely an outdoor girl!
 If she is not trying to catch dinner (fishing and crabbing) she is getting the torches ready to go for a night walk to see what is about.